Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Conclusions

 We have analysed predictions from the new {\sc COLIBRE} hydrodynamical simulations in its multiple volumes, resolutions, and AGN feedback models for the population of Massive Quiescent Galaxies (MQGs; defined as galaxies with $M_{\star}>10^{10}\,\mathrm{M_{\odot}}$ and $\mathrm{sSFR}<0.2/t_{\rm age}$) at high-redshift ($z\gtrsim2$).
 Recent \textit{JWST} surveys have suggested that MQGs are more abundant than previously observed.
 Given the poorly understood nature of these MQGs and current observational limitations, we investigated what the state-of-the-art {\sc COLIBRE} galaxy formation model predicts for a wide range of their properties.
 Our main findings are as follows:

 \begin{enumerate} \item \textbf{Number densities}: We studied how MQG number densities change across the {\sc COLIBRE} simulations (\S~\ref{sssec:res1-ndens-results}).
 We find a clear resolution effect: higher-resolution runs produce less quenching; while the hybrid AGN feedback model yields even fewer quenched systems, underpredicting the observational estimates.
 The fiducial L200m6 simulation yields results broadly consistent with the most recent and robust observational estimates (those covering larger areas or larger spectroscopic samples), especially after we include uncertainties to the simulation values that exemplify observational uncertainties.
-Compared to most galaxy formation models that also reproduce observations at $z=0$, {\sc COLIBRE} predicts higher number densities (Fig.~\ref{fig:ndens-models}). \item \textbf{Stellar mass functions}: MQG stellar mass functions in {\sc COLIBRE} agree with the latest observations when uncertainties are considered, and outperform other models (Fig.~\ref{fig:smf}). \item \textbf{Star formation histories}: MQGs show good qualitative agreement with observationally inferred SFHs (\S~\ref{ssec:res1-ages}), with extended formation times (median $t_{50}\approx0.5$–$1.5\,\rm Gyr$), rapid quenching (median $t_{\rm q}\lesssim0.6\,\rm Gyr$), and evidence of strong starbursts. \item \textbf{Dust and molecular hydrogen}: With its explicit modelling of dust and a cold ISM phase, {\sc COLIBRE} predicts that MQGs have much lower dust and molecular hydrogen fractions (medians $f_{\rm dust}\sim10^{-4}$ and $f_{\rm H_2}\sim10^{-2.5}$) than massive star-forming counterparts, with no evidence for dust regrowth (\S~\ref{ssec:res1-dust-gas}).
-Although current observations are limited in sample size and biased toward dust- and gas-rich systems, they generally agree with these predictions, with only a few cases showing very high dust fractions (Fig.~\ref{fig:dust-z}). \item \textbf{Sizes and kinematics}: MQG sizes (in terms of the half-mass radius) and kinematics are broadly similar to those of coeval MSFGs (Fig.~\ref{fig:sizes}), suggesting a decoupling between quenching and morphological transformation at $z\gtrsim2$, with the latter likely driven by subsequent mergers given the subtle signs of increased dispersion support by $z\approx2$. \end{enumerate}
+Compared to most galaxy formation models that also reproduce observations at $z=0$, {\sc COLIBRE} predicts higher number densities (Fig.~\ref{fig:ndens-models}), driven directly by the importance of super-Eddington accretion at high redshift \citep{chaikin26} and indirectly thanks to the explicit modelling of the cold gas phase. \item \textbf{Stellar mass functions}: MQG stellar mass functions in {\sc COLIBRE} agree with the latest observations when uncertainties are considered, and outperform other models (Fig.~\ref{fig:smf}). \item \textbf{Star formation histories}: MQGs show good qualitative agreement with observationally inferred SFHs (\S~\ref{ssec:res1-ages}), with extended formation times (median $t_{50}\approx0.5$–$1.5\,\rm Gyr$), rapid quenching (median $t_{\rm q}\lesssim0.6\,\rm Gyr$), and evidence of strong starbursts. \item \textbf{Dust and molecular hydrogen}: With its explicit modelling of dust and a cold ISM phase, {\sc COLIBRE} predicts that MQGs have much lower dust and molecular hydrogen fractions (medians $f_{\rm dust}\sim10^{-4}$ and $f_{\rm H_2}\sim10^{-2.5}$) than massive star-forming counterparts, with potential evidence for dust regrowth (\S~\ref{ssec:res1-dust-gas}).
+Although current observations are limited in sample size and biased toward dust- and gas-rich systems, they generally agree with these predictions, with only a few cases showing very high dust and gas fractions (Fig.~\ref{fig:dust-z}). \item \textbf{Sizes and kinematics}: MQG sizes (in terms of the half-mass radius) and kinematics are broadly similar to those of coeval MSFGs (Fig.~\ref{fig:sizes}), suggesting a decoupling between quenching and morphological transformation at $z\gtrsim2$, with the latter likely driven by subsequent mergers given the subtle signs of increased dispersion support by $z\approx2$. \end{enumerate}